-The Sir John Logan Campbell Medical Trust was established under a trust deed dated 10 July 1970 and is administered by the Cornwall Park Trust Board as trustee in conjunction with the Faculty of Medical & Health Sciences at University of Auckland (UoA).
+The Sir John Logan Campbell Medical Trust was established under a trust deed dated 10 July 1970 and is administered by the Cornwall Park Trust Board as trustee in conjunction with the Faculty of Medical & Health Sciences at the University of Auckland.

-The Medical Trust awards grants to staff and postgraduate students of the UoA to further their knowledge of medicine, medical and health matters by attending overseas conferences of international repute and make available the knowledge and medical expertise acquired for use in New Zealand.
+The Medical Trust awards grants to staff and postgraduate students of the University of Auckland to further their knowledge of medicine, medical and health matters by attending overseas conferences of international repute and making available the knowledge and medical expertise acquired for use in New Zealand.

 For more information please email firstname.lastname@example.org